NVIDIA/nvidia-terraform-modules/gke/README.md

 2. Update `terraform.tfvars` to customize a parameter from its default value, please uncomment the line and change the content

-    Mandatory: provide your project IDi by updating the parameter `project_id`.
+    Mandatory: provide your project ID by updating the parameter `project_id`.

-You can get the `projcet_id` from your [GCP console](#https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects).
+You can get the `project_id` from your [GCP console](#https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects).

    ```
    project_id                          = "xx-xxxx-xxxx"